ghc-proposals/ghc-proposals/proposals/0000-decompose-newtypes.rst

    newtype IO a = MkIO (State -> (State,a))

 and ``MkAge`` is in scope, but ``MkIO`` is not (being rightly abstract).
-If we do not decompose newtypes, we'd be totally stuck, which is not good for the programmer.
+If we do not decompose newtypes, GHC would be totally stuck, which is not good for the programmer.

-So GHC has a weird special case, where it says "decompose the newtype unless there are in-scope Given equalities".
-(Interesetd parties can look at ``can_decompose`` in ``GHC.Tc.Solver.Canonical.canTyConApp``, and the discussion on `this merge request <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/9282>`_.
+So GHC has a weird special case, where it says "as a last resort, decompose the newtype unless there are in-scope Given equalities".
+The "unless" part is an ad-hoc heuristic, intended to make incompleteness harder to trigger.
+(Interested parties can look at
+``can_decompose`` in ``GHC.Tc.Solver.Canonical.canTyConApp``, and the
+discussion on `this merge request <https://gitlab.haskell.org/ghc/ghc/-/merge_requests/9282>`_.